What is lactose intolerance?

 Elimination diet: this involves removing foods containing lactose from a child’s diet to see whether symptoms improve.
 If the symptoms come back once the foods with lactose are reintroduced, lactose intolerance is most likely the cause of the problem.

 Because some of the symptoms of lactose intolerance and food allergy are similar, diagnosing lactose intolerance can sometimes be tricky.

-The treatment for lactose intolerance often depends on the cause.
+The treatment for lactose intolerance in babies often depends on the cause.
 And no matter what’s causing your baby’s lactose intolerance, it’s important to soothe and comfort your baby when he’s showing symptoms.

-If your child has primary lactose intolerance, your GP, paediatrician or dietitian will guide your child’s treatment.
+If your baby has congenital lactose deficiency, your GP, paediatrician or dietitian will guide your child’s treatment.

 Secondary lactose intolerance

 For a breastfed baby with secondary lactose intolerance caused by gastroenteritis, you should be able to continue breastfeeding.

 Weaning isn’t usually recommended because breastmilk has so many nutritional benefits and lactose is good for your baby’s growth.
 Your child can usually tolerate a small amount of lactose, and gradually increasing it can help her body produce more lactase.

 If your baby is formula fed or you’re considering giving him formula, consult your GP or a dietitian before using or changing to a low-lactose or lactose-free infant formula.
 If your child is under six months, avoid using soy-based infant formula.